 South Africa 1982 "Karoo Fossils"

-Issue Date 12.01.1982
+Issue Date 01.12.1982

-ID Michel: 622-625, 14 Scott: 606-609, 609a.
-Stanley Gibbons: 532-535, 536 Yvert: 527-530, 14 UPU: N/A Category: pR
+ID Michel: 622-625, Bl.
+14; Scott: 606-609, 609a; Stanley Gibbons: 532-535, 536; Yvert et Tellier: 527-530, 14; Category: pR

-Author Sheila Nowers
+Design Sheila Nowers

 Stamps in set 4

-Value 8c Bradysaurus
+Value 8c - Bradysaurus

-15c Lystrosaurus
+15c - Lystrosaurus

-20c Euparkeria
+20c - Euparkeria

-Products FDC x2 MS x1
+Products FDC x2, MS x1

-Print Technique
+Print Technique Offset lithography

-Printed by
+Printed by Government Printer, Pretoria

-Issuing Authority
+Issuing Authority South African Postal Administration

 prehistoric animals on stamps of South Africa 1982

-Bradysaurus on stamp of South Africa 1982 Bradysaurus
+Bradysaurus on stamp of South Africa 1982

-This large, sluggish stem reptile lived approximately 250 million years ago. lt grew to about 5 m in length and must have been very clumsy because of its large body and short, thick legs and feet. lts almost hand-shaped teeth had small cusps on the edges and the specimens found are sharp and unworn.
+This large, sluggish stem reptile lived approximately 250 million years ago. it grew to about 5 m in length and must have been very clumsy because of its large body and short, thick legs and feet.
+Its almost hand-shaped teeth had small cusps on the edges and the specimens found are sharp and unworn.
 It is therefore thought that the animal fed on soft, floating water plants.

 Lystrosaurus lived about 220 million years ago in Africa, India, Antarctica, Russia and China, which indicates that the Southern continents were once part of a super continent named Gondwanaland.
-The animal's eyes, and nostrils were placed high up in the head so that it could protrude only the top of its head above the water like a hippopotamus. lt was probably herbivorous.
+The animal's eyes, and nostrils were placed high up in the head so that it could protrude only the top of its head above the water like a hippopotamus.
+It was probably herbivorous.

-Euparkeria on stamp of South Africa 1982 Euparkeria
+Euparkeria on stamp of South Africa 1982

-Thrinaxodon on stamp of South Africa 1982 Thrinaxodon
+Thrinaxodon on stamp of South Africa 1982

 Thrinaxodon was a small mongoose-like reptile that lived about 220 million years ago.
 Many scientists think that it could be ancestral to the mammals.
-Some palaeontologists think that the animal could have been warm-blooded and could have had hair like a mammal. lt was carnivorous.
+Some palaeontologists think that the animal could have been warm-blooded and could have had hair like a mammal.
+It was carnivorous.

 Products